-The abandoned town pool hall & old church ruin in Germany
+The abandoned town pool hall & old church ruin in Leipzig

 One thing I learned the hard way in Leipzig was: Never trust the weather forecast when planing a trip.
 I planned the trip to Leipzig roughly a week ahead and weather forecast indicted that it would be sunny with partial clouds with a temperature around 50F, my ass!

 A day before I left the forecast changed to snow and 32F.
 When I arrived there I (and Leipzig) experienced the heaviest blizzard in years and -4F.
 We even had to enter into a waiting loop before we could land because they had to clear the runway from snow.
 During the 15 minutes it took us to descend and land, the runway was full of snow again.

 Because of the blizzard, I couldn't see everything I planned, but I managed to see and photograph the two lost places I had on my bucket list.
 I had a lot of opportunities there to try my new Moment Super Fish Lens I got just in time for this trip.

 Leipzig Stadtbad (town pool hall)

 There are quite a number of lost places in Leipzig; old factories and abandoned railway stations.
 But one of the most famous abandoned places in Leipzig is the town pool hall with its oriental sauna.

 Like all lost places I write about in my blog, this one is legally accessible.
 You just have to book a tour.
 I booked mine from [Fototouren Berlin].
 We were just 6 people, could explore the building on our own and didn't run into each other during the 5 hours we had to explore the place and to take pictures.

 Allegedly the town pool hall was once one of the biggest and most beautiful pool halls in Europe.
 Built before World War I, it had a separate men's and lady’s pool hall, a 1st class and 2nd class sauna, offered wellness treatments and much more.